 (this value represents seconds, the default is 600)

-For user names to be displayed correctly, the NFS v4 server must have knowledge of the same user and group accounts as the NFS client is using, and must be in the same idmapd domain.
+When using NFS v4.x, for user names to be displayed correctly, the NFS v4 server must have knowledge of the same user and group accounts as the NFS v4 client is using, and must be in the same idmapd domain.

 This is a major change from NFS v3's method of passing the UID number.
 With NFS v3, an NFS server would store and report these UID values in the file system, even if it had no knowledge of the user accounts they belonged to.
 So essentially, a UID that was not known to one side or the other could still be handled in a valid way.

 If users and groups are centrally managed, and all systems have access to the same identity store, idmapd's methods work fairly easily.
 But it is crucial that NFS servers and NFS clients have access to identical account information and idmapd domain name settings, otherwise idmapd cannot properly do its job, and may display ownership as "nobody" or equivalent high values.

 Put simply, in NFS v4 with idmapd, the same username@domainname

 must be recognized by both sides, or it will be mapped to "nobody".